-The Franklin Boy Scout Troop 90 is a completely youth led troop that provides opportunities for life lessons and experiences that can not experienced elsewhere.
-While in the troop the boys will participate in camp-outs, hiking, backpacking, fishing, cooking, and public service projects.
-The boys will plan, prepare, and execute the activities with adult leadership to ensure that the troop members are safe and to guide them on their path to the Eagle Scout.
+The Franklin Boy Scout Troop 90 is a completely youth-led Troop that provides opportunities for life lessons and experiences that can not be experienced elsewhere.
+While in the Troop, the boys will participate in campouts, hiking, backpacking, fishing, cooking, and public service projects.
+The boys will plan, prepare, and execute the activities with adult leadership to ensure that the Troop members are safe and to guide them on their path to the Eagle Scout.

-Our troop participates in a camp-out monthly and the normal cost is $25-30 per outing to cover transportation and food costs for the boys.
-We generally leave at 6PM on Friday evening and return at 10AM on Sunday morning.
+Our Troop participates in a campout monthly and the normal cost is $25-30 per outing to cover transportation and food costs for the boys.
+We generally leave at 6pm on Friday evening and return at 10am on Sunday morning.
 We leave from the Franklin Senior Center.
-Please note that we have a deserving scout account so no boy that wants to go camping will ever be left behind.
-Please see the scoutmaster after one of the meetings for details.
-In addition, the boys are provided with scout accounts where through public service they can earn money for outings or other activities in scouting.
+Please note that we have a deserving Scout account so no boy who wants to go camping will ever be left behind.
+Please see the Scoutmaster after one of the meetings for details.
+In addition, the boys are provided with Scout accounts where through public service they can earn money for outings or other activities in Scouting.
 A permission slip is required for each outing that will be handed out prior to the outing and due by the Monday before the outing along with the cost for the trip.

 Some of the outings are regional or council events, all of which have a themed schedule of events.
 The regular council run events are the Spring Camporee (May), Fall Camporee (October), and the Klondike (January).
-All of these events have unique events that can not be experienced at other events.
+All of these events have unique activities that cannot be experienced at other events.
 In June we take a large trip where we usually leave a day earlier than normal.
-Some of the recent June Trips include Gettysburg National Park, Lake George, Boston, and this year will be Washington DC.
-Each summer our troop conducts a week long summer camp at Allamuchy Scout Reservation.
+Some of the recent June Trips include Gettysburg National Park, Lake George, Washington DC, and this year will be Boston.
+Each Summer our Troop conducts a week-long summer camp at Allamuchy Scout Reservation.
 Troop leaders dedicate the week to supervision and the boys have access to working on over 50 merit badges during the week.

-Once a month our troop holds a committee meeting during the regular meeting where we discuss upcoming events, scout advancement, fundraising, financial stability, and equipment needs.
-Parents are encouraged to join and become involved in the administration of the troop.
+Once a month our Troop holds a parent/committee meeting during the regular meeting where we discuss upcoming events, Scout advancement, fundraising, financial stability, and equipment needs.
+Parents are encouraged to join and become involved in the administration of the Troop.
 Our agenda includes normal housekeeping items as well as planning for future trips.
 Attendance, participation, and new ideas are welcome.

-On the first Thursday of each month, there is a district roundtable meeting at the Wallkill Valley HS at 7:30 where regional issues, developments, and changes are discussed.
+On the first Thursday of each month, there is a district roundtable meeting at 7:30pm where regional issues, developments, and changes are discussed.
 Parents are encouraged to attend these meetings and become involved in the regional aspect of the Scouting Organization.